-The debris produced after a plane's accident is due to the breakup of the plane and it depends on how it enters the water.
-Large heavy and unbroken pieces of fuselage would sink rapidly.
-However, there exist reports of plane accidents (Chen et al., 2015) which produced debris spread over a wide area, with light pieces that might have floated for a long time.
-This article, as described in the Introduction, is focused on the search for this type of debris, such as flat wide objects not surpassing the water-line, and thus not subjected to wind sailing effects, that would have been mainly driven by ocean currents.
-We will assume a similarity between this debris and drifter motion.
-Kuznetsov et al. (2002) have examined the role played by Lagrangian structures obtained in the Gulf of Mexico.
+A perspective similar to the one in this article has been taken by Kuznetsov et al. (2002), who have examined the role played by Lagrangian structures obtained in the Gulf of Mexico.
 In particular, they have analyzed data from the Colorado University Princeton Ocean Model and have compared the geometry of the dynamics with simultaneous trajectories of drifters measured in an independent way.
-Indirectly, the agreement between drifter evolution and the Lagrangian patterns of purely advected particles has served as a confirmation of the model quality.
-Also, Beron-Vera et al. (2010) compares the quality of two different altimetry AVISO products based on the agreement between a drifter trajectory and the Lagrangian skeleton supplied by the 5 FTLE.
+Indirectly, the agreement between the drifter evolution and the Lagrangian patterns of purely advected particles has served as a confirmation of the model quality.
+Also, Beron-Vera et al. (2010) compare the quality of two different altimetry AVISO products based on the agreement between a drifter trajectory and the Lagrangian skeleton supplied by the FTLE.

 Recent studies (Tallapragada and Ross, 2008; Beron-Vera et al., 2015) have considered deviations in the evolution of drifters from that of purely advected particles by taking into account inertial effects produced by the buoyancy of the object and their finite size.
-Their approach considers the Maxey-Riley equation (Maxey and Riley, 1983) which holds for small rigid spheres.
-Considering the diversity of potential shapes for the debris objects, and that mainly we are considering flat, wide objects, quite different from a sphere, we do not consider this approach in our study.
-We disregard this choice because it is at least as speculative as the straightforward Lagrangian approach for purely advected particles, and for this reason the latter is the one we take.
-In the end, the agreement found between the GDP drifters tracks and the mesoscale features that our tools highlight supports this decision.
+Their approach considers the Maxey-Riley equation (Maxey and Riley, 1983), which holds for small rigid spheres.
+Similarly to wind effects, inertial effects depend on the shape of the debris objects, which we do not know in this case, except for the flaperon piece.
+Although beyond the scope of this work, a thorough study of inertial effects for the flaperon would be of much interest, as it would help to track back, with a larger degree of accuracy, a possible impact point.
+The lack of knowledge on the distribution of shapes, densities and sizes of the floating debris requires too many assumptions, which would prevent a reliable conclusion on the inertial effects.
+We thus simplify our approach to that of purely advected particles.
+In the end, the agreement found between the GDP drifter tracks and the mesoscale features that our tools highlight supports this decision.
 In this way we consider the motion of the airplane debris as that of purely advected particles.
 Such particles follow trajectories x(t) in the ocean that evolve according to the dynamical system:

-$$\frac{\mathrm{d}x}{\mathrm{d}t} = v(x(t), t) \tag{1}$$
+$$\frac{\mathrm{d}x}{\mathrm{d}t} = v(x(t), t),\tag{1}$$

-where v(x(t),t) is the velocity field of the ocean region of interest.
+where v(x(t), t) is the velocity field of the ocean region of interest.
 In our analysis, as previously explained, we will assume that the motion of particles is mainly horizontal.
-The equations of motion that describe the horizontal evolution of particle trajectories on a sphere of radius R are:
+The equations of motion that describe the horizontal evolution of particle trajectories on a sphere of radius R are

+$$\frac{\mathrm{d}\lambda}{\mathrm{d}t} = \frac{u(\lambda, \phi, t)}{R\cos\phi},\tag{2}$$

-$$\frac{\mathrm{d}\lambda}{\mathrm{d}t} = \frac{u(\lambda,\phi,t)}{R\cos\phi},$$ $$\frac{\mathrm{d}\phi}{\mathrm{d}t} = \frac{v(\lambda,\phi,t)}{R}$$
+$$\frac{\mathrm{d}\phi}{\mathrm{d}t} = \frac{v(\lambda, \phi, t)}{R}.\tag{3}$$

-Here the variables (λ, φ) are longitude and latitude, u and v respectively represent the eastward and northward components of the velocity field provided by the data set.
+Here the variables (λ, φ) are longitude and latitude, u and v, respectively, represent the eastward and northward components of the velocity field provided by the data set.

-For our Lagrangian analysis, which is based on Lagrangian Descriptors (function M) and also on contour evolution, it is necessary to integrate Eqs.
-(2) and (3) in order to compute particle trajectories.
-As the velocity field for the system (Eqs.
-2 and 3) is provided solely on a discrete space-time grid, the first issue to deal with is that of interpolation.
-We have used bicubic interpolation in space and third order Lagrange polynomials in time according to the details given in Mancho et al. (2006b) and Mendoza et al. (2014).
-This assumes smoothness of the velocity field below the resolution which, on the other hand, is rather low.
+For our Lagrangian analysis, which is based on Lagrangian descriptors (function M) and also on contour evolution, it is necessary to integrate Eqs.
+(2)-(3) in order to compute particle trajectories.
+As the velocity field for the system Eqs.
+(2)-(3) is provided solely on a discrete space-time grid, the first issue to deal with is that of interpolation.
+We have used bicubic interpolation in space and third-order Lagrange polynomials in time according to the details given in Mancho et al. (2006b) and Mendoza et al. (2014).
+This assumes smoothness of the velocity field below the resolution, which, on the other hand, is rather low.